ocrmypdf/OCRmyPDF/ROADMAP.md

 ----------------

 - For pdf:
-  - Identify if image already contains fonts
+  - Identify if page needs to be ocred (see -s and -f parameters)
   - If the page needs to be OCRed:
     - Extract the image corresponding to the page and save it in a tmp folder.
 3 approaches to extract images:
       - extract raw image from pdf and rotate it according to pdf page rotation
       - if not possible: identify resolution and rasterize
       - if not possible: use default resolution and rasterize
   - If not: